RedFireSoftwareEntertainment/AZOS-GNU-Linux/README.md

 ## **The AZOS GNU/Linux operating system, based on Arch Linux, mainly focused on gaming.**

-AZOS is a GNU/Linux distribution, focused on providing a user friendly environment and a great and fast workflow, achieved through the usage of the GNOME Desktop.
+AZOS is a GNU/Linux distribution, focused on providing a user friendly environment and a great and fast workflow, achieved through the usage of the KDE Desktop.
 Our biggest goal is to make Linux an ideal platform for gaming.

 ## AZOS Features

  1. Low resource usage.
  2. Fast-paced and snappy workflow
  3. User-friendly and intuitive interface.
-(GNOME Desktop)
+(KDE Desktop)
  4. Access to countless software repositories such as the Arch Linux repository, or Flatpak.
  5. Fully compatible with Arch Linux software and documentation.
  6. Gaming Tweaks and Optimizations